clambro/black-hole-thesis/docs/description.md

 \Pi(0, r) = \epsilon \exp\left(-64\tan^2\frac{\pi r}{2}\right)
 $$

 Where $\epsilon$ is the initial amplitude of the field that we will vary to get different effects.
-The field is focused in the center of the cavity, and all the energy of the at the start is kinetic: It's in the momentum equation, and the field itself is zero.
+The field is focused in the center of the cavity, and all the energy at the start is kinetic: It's in the momentum equation, and the field itself is zero.
 That's why we chose the metaphor of the hand punching the rubber sheet.
 The simulation starts the moment the fist makes contact with the sheet.

 ### Black Hole Formation